SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/active-directory-json-opentelemetry.md

 In this step we will be configuring the yaml required for Active Directory Collection.

-You can add any additional fields which you want to tag as part of the data collected.
+You can add any custom fields which you want to tag along with the data ingested in sumo.

 Click on the **Download YAML File** button to get the yaml file.